tmokveld/WFA2-lib/README.md

 # WFA2-lib + Singletrack

 This version of WFA2-lib includes Singletrack for the traceback.
 It includes optimizations that store only a scope of the indel matrices during alignment, rather than the full matrices, for both gap-affine and dual gap-affine alignments.
-This integration is compatible with end-to-end, ends-free, and extension alignments using the library's singletrack memory option, including supported non-banded heuristic modes (See https://github.com/LorienLV/singletrack/ for details).
+This integration is compatible with end-to-end, ends-free, and extension alignments using the library's singletrack memory option, including the supported WFA heuristic modes (See https://github.com/LorienLV/singletrack/ for details).

 ## 1. INTRODUCTION